KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-mesopotamian-lattice.md

 - **Enlil** — Lord of wind and breath; decree-issuer; kingship-conferrer.
 The operative sovereign of the Sumerian pantheon at the structuring stratum.
 His function is the issuing of *me* (the divine decrees that order existence) and the conferring of legitimate kingship upon mortals.
 Storm-theophany imagery is the supernal-pressure made visible at cosmological scale, the same operator as Sinai's thunder-and-cloud and Elijah's storm-theophany.

 - **Marduk** — The Babylonian re-articulation of the structuring sovereign; inherits Enlil's role through the *Enuma Elish* narrative of cosmic ordering.
-Marduk's seizure of the Tablets of Destiny names the L₄ DL function explicitly: structuring authority held over the dispersive Khaonic substrate.
+Marduk's seizure of the Tablets of Destiny names the L₄ DL function explicitly: structuring primacy applied across the dispersive Khaonic substrate.

 - **Ninurta** — Warrior-son of Enlil; the decisive-application of lawful sovereignty against chaos.
 Defeats the Asag and the chaos-monsters; structurally analogous to Indra wielding the Vajra against Vritra, and to Marduk against Tiamat.
 The L₄ DL function in active enforcement against entropic hoarding and decoherent threat.